SeunMatt/precommit4j/README.md

 This integration is unique in the sense that it does not require Docker and thus is lightweight to run on any local machine.

-Moreover, it allows you to explicitly provide the path for checkstyle.jar file which allows you to use newer versions than the default easily.
+Furthermore, it allows you to use newer versions of the Checkstyle by availing option to provide the path for the jar file.

+## Requirements

+Your host machine or system should have Java installed.

+A minimum of Java 11 is required for the default Checkstyle jar.

+If you use a Java version lower than 11, you'll need to download a suitable Checkstyle jar and provide the full path as an argument to the `checkstyle` hook.

 ## Usage

+Add the following to the `.pre-commit-config.yaml` of your application

 ```yaml
   - repo: https://github.com/SeunMatt/precommit4j